JaroTheSlav/Russia-Survival-Devolved/README.md

                         Chance = rng.Next(0, 10);
                         if (Chance == 1 || Chance == 2 || Chance == 3 || Chance == 4 || Chance == 5 || Chance == 6 || Chance == 7 || Chance == 8 || Chance == 9 || Chance == 10)
                         {
-                            Console.WriteLine("You fight the mole with all your might and manage to come out victorious.\n" + "Mole: Have mercy blyat!
-You can have key just leave me alone!");
+                            Console.WriteLine("You fight the mole with all your might and manage to come out victorious.");
                             Console.ReadLine();
                             Console.Clear();
+                            Console.WriteLine("Mole: Have mercy blyat!
+You can have key piece just leave me alone!");
+                            Console.ReadLine();
+                            Console.Clear();
-                            Console.WriteLine("The mole crawls back in it's hole.");
+                            Console.WriteLine("The mole crawls back it's hole.");
+                            KeyPiece = KeyPiece + 1;
                             break;
                         }
                         else